Welcome to Class One!

 Please get in touch if you would like any more game ideas and further information about specific support for your child.

-www.ilearn2.co.uk - this is the site that we use for our computing lessons.
-The children thoroughly enjoy computing, and with the activity codes given in class, can be accessed for free at home from either a laptop or a tablet.
-Using a laptop will help children to improve their manipulative/fine motor skills and hand eye coordination using the mouse or the mouse pad, as well as the computing skills taught in class.
+Using a laptop will help children to improve their manipulative/fine motor skills and hand eye coordination using the mouse or the track pad, as well as the computing skills taught in class.
+Being able to type their own name is a valuable skill.
 Keep an eye out for the codes that will be sent following each computing lesson (usually sent on Ping).

 Recommended Reads